wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-recovery-using-backups.md

 <properties
-   pageTitle="Continuidade de negócios em nuvem - Restaurar um banco de dados excluído - Banco de Dados SQL | Microsoft Azure" description="Saiba mais sobre a Restauração Pontual, que permite que você reverta um Banco de Dados SQL do Azure para um ponto anterior no tempo (até 35 dias)." services="sql-database" documentationCenter="" authors="stevestein"
+   pageTitle="Cloud business continuity - Restore a deleted database - SQL Database | Microsoft Azure" description="Learn about Point-in-Time Restore, that enables you to roll back an Azure SQL Database to a previous point in time (up to 35 days)." services="sql-database" documentationCenter="" authors="stevestein"